- 1.0 General Budget Information

 - SmartForm 2.1 Special Reviews has been automatically updated on the funding proposal (as shown below), since we have cost sharing and CAS exceptions on this budget.

 The information below applies only to circumstances where IP Considerations are to be included in the budget.

-If a sponsor indicates interest in a licensing arrangement or other Intellectual Property (IP) consideration, please contact the Office of Industry and Corporate Relations (OIRC) at email@example.com immediately for guidance.
-Do not budget funds for this purpose without first consulting with OIRC.
+If a sponsor indicates interest in a licensing arrangement or other Intellectual Property (IP) consideration, please contact the Industry Agreements Group (IAG) at firstname.lastname@example.org immediately for guidance.
+Do not budget funds for this purpose without first consulting with IAG.

 - On BU 1.2 F&A Rate Determination, input the current applicable rate from the F&A wizard in question 8 requested rate and select the base as XDC for the requested base.